MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ### Creating a resource group

-The following commands create a uniquely named resource group using variables and the [Az Group Create](/cli/azure/group#az-group-create) command.
-Quotation marks are used for the $location variable because the location variable has a space in it.
+The following commands create a uniquely named resource group using variables and the [az group create](/cli/azure/group#az-group-create) command.
+Quotation marks are used for the `$location` variable because the value for the location variable frequently has a space in it, as this example illustrates.

 ```azurecli
 resourceGroup="msdocs-learn-bash-$randomIdentifier"